gdgeminiano/CS411Project1/README.txt

 		java ToyLexerScanner LexicalRules.txt

 - Output will be written to OUTPUT.txt
-This file will include the list of tokens and the trie table
+This file will include the list of tokens, list of tokens as numbers, and the trie table
 - Each time you test out a new text file, OUTPUT.txt is overwritten with the new outputs.

 **IMPORTANT NOTE WHEN TESTING OUT TEXTFILE MAKE SURE TEXT FILE IS USING PROPER DOUBLE QUOTES**